continuwuity/continuwuity/CONTRIBUTING.md

 This prevents us from having to ping once in a while to double check the status of it, especially when the CI completed successfully and everything so it *looks* done.

+Before submitting a pull request, please ensure:
+1. Your code passes all CI checks (formatting, linting, typo detection, etc.)
+2. Your commit messages follow the conventional commits format
+3. Tests are added for new functionality
+4. Documentation is updated if needed

 Direct all PRs/MRs to the `main` branch.